giorgio-bendoni/various-stuff/HEA Fellowship.md

 ### A1 - Design and plan learning activities and/or programmes of study
 I was a gifted student and this has affected, for many years, my understanding of, and my approach to, the process of teaching and learning.
 I have grown under the misapprehension that complexity was a desirable feature of the teaching and learning process; that poor academic outcomes were solely a result of a general lack of will and commitment; that any attempt to pursue simplification was no more than seeking short cuts under disguise.
 I graduated from university two years earlier than my age group.
 This gift may come with other problems[^1]: difficulties in establishing relations with others, facing an ever increasing high level of expectations, confusing less than excellent results with complete failure[^2].
 Luckily, my parents managed to direct me to exploit other talents, such as in music and sports, which allowed me to offset much of the negative externalities of being a gifted child.
-Only upon becoming a father (of four) and being overly concerned for the academic results of my children, I realised (with the help on my wife) that I was very wrong to assume that everybody had my learning gift and that I could not possibly fully understand the struggles of those with normal, or lower than normal, learning abilities.
+Only upon becoming a father (of four) and being overly concerned for the academic results of my children, I realised (with the help of my wife) that I was very wrong to assume that everybody had my learning gift and that I could not possibly fully understand the struggles of those with normal, or lower than average, learning abilities.
 One of my sons has learning difficulties.
 Something just clicked in my mind; a different perspective emerged and I started to see things that I could not see before.
 A major paradigm shift took place in the way I used to frame the L&T process.

 Fast forward 15 years and I am the coordinator of two core modules in the course of Economics, Banking and Finance, a seminar tutor in Mathematics for Economists, the senior tutor and the digital champion for my Subject Group Economics and Finance.